Aeroflot Flight N-528

-Aeroflot Flight N-528 was a regular commercial flight from Odessa to Berdyansk that crashed while attempting to land in poor weather conditions.
+Aeroflot Flight N-528 was a regular commercial flight from Odesa to Berdyansk that crashed at 11:22 local time while attempting to land in poor weather conditions.

 Aircraft

 The aircraft involved in the accident was a Yakovlev Yak-40 registered to Aeroflot.
-The aircraft rolled off the assembly line at Saratov factory on 17 November 1972.
+The aircraft rolled off the assembly line at Saratov factory in November 1972 and delivered to Aeroflot's Ukrainian division on 17 November 1972.